jayli/vim-easycomplete/README.md

     \ }
 ```

-By default, an API key is not required to use TabNine in vim-easycomplete.
+TabNine works well without APIKey.
 If you have a Tabnine's Pro API key or purchased a subscription license.
 To configure, you'll need to use the [TabNine' magic string](https://www.tabnine.com/faq#special_commands).
 Type `Tabnine::config` in insert mode to open the configuration panel.

-Inline suggestion is supported by TabNine in nvim via `let g:easycomplete_tabnine_suggestion = 1`.
+Disable TabNine inline suggestion: `let g:easycomplete_tabnine_suggestion = 0`.

 ---------------------